 Planning a 24-hour stopover in a major city can be stressful.
 So much to do.
 So much to see.
 So little time.
+This Santiago de Chile Itinerary will help you out!

 Are photos your priority?
 Frantically pounding the streets pulling your best Instagram pose in front of every landmark?
 Evidence of your visit?